 It takes at least two business days for any form of payment to be credited to a merchant’s bank account, which significantly affected Wave’s score in this category.
 Wave, however, does offer instant payouts for an undisclosed fee.
 Merchants can also access their funds immediately from their mobile device, similar to PayPal Balance.

-Wave is first and foremost an accounting software, so it offers a wide range of features for users to manage their financials, including taxes and payroll.
+Wave is, first and foremost, an accounting software, so it offers a wide range of features for users to manage their financials, including taxes and payroll.
 Note that while the accounting features are free, using Wave’s payroll tools comes with a monthly fee.
 Merchants can still use the platform for payment processing without using these tools.

 Learn more in our Wave Accounting review.

-That said, Wave lost points in our evaluation for business hours-only customer support and a reporting function that would be difficult to understand without bookkeeping knowledge.
+That said, Wave lost points in my evaluation for business hours-only customer support and a reporting function that would be difficult to understand without bookkeeping knowledge.
+It also does not contain POS tools in the mobile app and does not offer BNPL features.
+I also docked points for charging higher fees with AmEx transactions.

 Click through the tabs below for our overall merchant services evaluation criteria: